United Network: Launch

 Rechristened the United Network, the new network signed on the air on May 1, 1967, with The Las Vegas Show on 106 stations.
 Hosted by comedian Bill Dana from the Hotel Hacienda, the show featured regulars Ann Elder, Pete Barbutti, Danny Meahan, Jo Anne Worley, Cully Richards, and Jack Sheldon and aspired for a younger audience than NBC's The Tonight Show Starring Johnny Carson.
 The Las Vegas Show also debuted two weeks after ABC launched The Joey Bishop Show.
 Dana had a 13-week contract with United to host the show and was reportedly paid $8,000 per week.
 The primary focus on Las Vegas, coupled with changes to the network's distribution, delayed the UPI newsfeed to a September 11, 1967, launch.
 UPI merged their television news service with ITN earlier in the year to form UPITN, and United was to have been one of UPITN's first clients.

 With Las Vegas derisively dubbed "Ollie's Follies" by industry insiders, United was described by Variety as a syndication service similar to Sports Network, but utilizing AT&T Bell System transmission lines—the main carrier for television network transmissions—to send programming on a regular schedule.
 United's affiliate base was regarded as "irregular" by Variety and retrospectively seen as "erratic".
 As the network was made up mostly of existing Big Three affiliates, The Las Vegas Show aired in tape delay in most markets; some NBC affiliates delayed the show to the late afternoon or aired it after Tonight.
 The show's airtime on WPIX varied during the week, which was also the case for WGN-TV in Chicago.
 The network also lacked clearance in some large cities, including San Francisco, which was waiting for KEMO-TV to sign on.

 While initially debuting to strong ratings in New York and Los Angeles, Las Vegas experienced significant declines through the month of May 1967.
-By the third week, Las Vegas was ranked dead last in New York and reportedly fell to a fraction of a point nationally.
+By the third week, Las Vegas was ranked last in New York and reportedly fell to a fraction of a point nationally.
 Dana later said some audience surveys showed Las Vegas had an average viewership of around 2.6 million, a respectable number given the varied airtimes among the stations and competition against Tonight, Joey Bishop and The Merv Griffin Show.